 But what I also learned was that no one was going to protect me--even if I spoke up.
 No one was going to save me.
 So I withdrew.
 And I got angry.
 And I grew a tough layer that I refused to let people poke through for most of my life.
 Because trusting people caused humiliation, shame and pain.

 People have called me a bitch because I’m quiet when I first meet others.
 People have said they didn’t think I liked them because I don’t open up easily.
 People have criticized my parenting.
 But they don’t know that I don’t have a mom to call and ask for advice.
-And if they do, well that’s a kick in the she-balls, isn’t it?
+And if they do, well that’s a punch to the gut, isn’t it?

 I can’t change what people think, but I wish they wouldn’t be so quick to judge.
 They don’t know that I've battled anxiety and depression since I was a child.
 They don’t know that I still weep for the advice of a mother that I never knew.
 They don't know that I don't think that I'm worthy of being loved.
 They don't know that I still battle with shitty self-esteem and horrible trust problems.